arunkumar27karthi/Arunkumar_Portfolio/README.md

 - This system can also be useful for office attendance system with some improvements.

 ## project 4: Mail prediction project (Spam vs Ham):
-- Created an tool that predicts whether the given input mail is spam or ham.
+- Created a tool that predicts whether the given input mail is spam or ham.
-- To achieve this 'Natural Language Processing' and 'support vector machine' method used.
+- To achieve this Natural Language Processing and support vector machine method used.
-- This model is trained over 6000 of ham and spam mails with accuracy score 97.5%.
+- This model has trained over 6000 ham and spam emails with an accuracy score of 97.5%.
 ## project 5: Breast Cancer Prediction (Benign vs Melignent):
 - Created an API that predicts whether the cancer is Benign or Melignent.
 - trained over 600 datas of benign and melignent cancer attributes. undependent variables are such as radius, texture, perimeter, area, smoothness, etc.